 These problems do not stop at the bureaucratic level and are indicative of greater problems throughout the state.
 When medical professionals fail to exercise the required level of care, the consequences can be immense.

 In order to successfully demonstrate malpractice by a mental health professional, four things must be shown:

 - There was a psychiatrist-patient relationship, creating a duty of care

 - The psychiatrist violated that duty of care

 - The patient was physically or emotionally harmed

-- The violation of duty and harm are directly related
+- The violation of duty and harm is directly related

-Mental health professionals have a duty just like any other medical professionals to provide patients with proper treatment.
-They are expected to bring no harm physically or mentally, and must treat patients with dignity and respect.
-The list below includes common psychiatric malpractice issues, but not all.
+Mental health professionals have a duty just like any other medical professional to provide patients with proper treatment.
+They are expected to bring no harm physically or mentally and must treat patients with dignity and respect.
+The list below includes common psychiatric malpractice negligence, but not all.
 If you suspect you or a loved one is the victim of psychiatric malpractice, contact our Oregon medical malpractice attorneys for a consultation.

-- Improper/Unqualified Use of Techniques: The mental health practice is always evolving and progressing, which means treatment techniques are likewise changing to meet new needs and concerns.
+- Improper/Unqualified Use of Techniques: Mental health practice is always evolving and progressing, which means treatment techniques are likewise changing to meet new needs and concerns.
 Therapists who use techniques improperly or that they are unqualified to use may be putting patients in harm’s way.